mapattacker/datascience/evaluation.rst

 Feature importance is a useful evaluation metric to find the strength of each feature in a model.
 However, this is only available in tree models.
 This Kaggle_ article provides a good clear explanation of an alternative feature importance, called permutation importance, which can be used for any model.
+This is a third party library that needs to be installed via `pip install eli5`.

 .. _Kaggle: https://www.kaggle.com/dansbecker/permutation-importance